gittuf/gittuf/docs/gaps/7/README.md

 never surfaced by a read" checkable, and leaves the validation package free of any assumption that custom fields are carried as commit message lines.

-In the RSL package, `ReferenceEntry`, `AnnotationEntry`, and `PropagationEntry` each carry a `CustomFields` map.
+In the RSL package, `ReferenceEntry`, `BulkReferenceEntry`, `AnnotationEntry`, and `PropagationEntry` each carry a `CustomFields` map.
+The per-ref views a bulk entry expands into share the entry's map, so a field set on a bulk entry is readable from every update it records.
 The keyed read lives on a `CustomFieldEntry` interface rather than on `Entry`, so adding it does not break existing implementations of `Entry`: they continue to satisfy `Entry`, and simply do not satisfy `CustomFieldEntry`.
 Callers holding an `Entry` reach